Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Impact in the free-flow scenario

 \section{Impact in the free-flow scenario}

-In this section, the impact of the preamble insertion is investigated in a low-traffic scenario.
-A model is developed to this aim, providing an insight on the ability of the proposal to reduce the collisions between IEEE 802.11p and LTE-V2X transmissions coexisting in the same channel.
+In this section, the impact of inserting the preamble is studied in a low-traffic scenario.
+For this purpose, a model is developed that allows to analyze the impact of the proposed solution on the collisions between transmissions from IEEE 802.11p and LTE-V2X coexisting in the same channel.